knative/community/REPOSITORY-GUIDELINES.md

 - A proposal to remove the repository is brought to the attention of the Technical Oversight Committee through a GitHub issue posted in the [community](https://github.com/knative/community) repo.
-  - Feedback is encouraged during a Technical Oversight Committee meeting before any action is taken.
+  - Feedback is encouraged during a Steering Committee meeting before any action is taken.
-- Once the TOC has approved of the removal, if the repo is not moving to another actively maintained project:
+- Once the Steering Committee has approved of the removal, if the repo is not moving to another actively maintained project:
   - The repo description is edited to start with the phrase "[EOL]"
   - All open issues and PRs are closed